Paschke duality and assembly maps: Introduction and statements

 We can summarize our first main result, slightly informally, by the following diagram.

-The Paschke transformation $p$ will be constructed as a natural transformation between the two composites of the lower square.
+The Paschke transformation $p$ will be constructed as a natural transformation filling the lower triangle.
 Equivalently, naturality of $p$ can be stated by saying that it makes the lower square \uliemph{lax-commutative}.
 We then show that the Paschke transformation renders the large square commutative.
-In other words, the Paschke transformation becomes a natural equivalence when restricted to $G$-finite and $G$-proper simplicial complexes.
-We will state our main theorem more formally as Theorem~\ref{qreoigjoergegqrgqerqfewf} below.
+In other words, the Paschke transformation becomes a natural equivalence when restricted to $G$-finite $G$-simplicial complexes with finite stabilizers. {In addition, the Paschke transformation is natural in the coefficient category $\bC$ for non-degenerate morphisms.} We will state our main theorem more formally as Theorem~\ref{qreoigjoergegqrgqerqfewf} below.